 We can run up to 4 single period workshops in 1 day (or 2 single period workshops and 1 double period workshop, or 2 double period workshops).

-We are now taking bookings for the 2024-25 session.
+We are now fully booked for school visits for 2024/25.
 Email us to arrange a visit for your school.
 We also have limited availability to deliver CLPL courses for teachers within Local Authorities; find out more here.

 For more information about what we offer, please explore the list below and if you have any queries, please don’t hesitate to get in touch!